Service Technician

 Complexity

 The work consists of varied duties related to the Water Division distribution system and connections/disconnections.
 The varied nature of the assigned duties adds to the complexity of the position.
-Additionally, the work consists of duties related to the operating of light to heavy equipment.
-Operating heavy and large-sized equipment in high traffic areas, in inclement weather, and due to equipment breakdowns contribute to the complexity of the work.
+Additionally, this position is responsible for collections of delinquent accounts that require the Service Technician be able to work with sometimes dissatisfied customers.

 Principal Working Relationships